-How to quickly insert symbols in Word without taking your fingers off the keyboard.
+Quickly insert symbols, characters and emoji in Microsoft Word without taking your fingers off the keyboard.

 Type in the hexadecimal Unicode value of the symbol you want, then press Alt + X – the value will be changed to the Symbol automatically.